curl/everything-curl/cmdline.md

-Also, remember that curl is often built to use third-party libraries to perform and unless curl is built to use them statically you must also have those third-party libraries installed - and the exact set of libraries will vary depending on the particular build you get.
+Also, remember that curl is often built to use third-party libraries to perform and unless curl is built to use them statically you must also have those third-party libraries installed; the exact set of libraries will vary depending on the particular build you get.

 ## Command lines, quotes and aliases